haiwen/seafile-admin-docs/manual/maintain/clean_database.md

 ### Session

-Since version 5.0, we offered command to clear expired session records in Seahub database.
+Use the following command to clear expired session records in Seahub database:

 ```
 cd <install-path>/seafile-server-latest